Typsium/typsium/src/parse-formula-intermediate-representation.typ

       continue
     }

-    //TODO: revisit if this is giving good results if remaining.codepoints().at(0) == " "{
+    //TODO: revisit if this is not giving good results if remaining.codepoints().at(0) == " "{
       //flush current molecule
       if current-molecule-children.len() > 0 {